adorgan/sudoku/README.md

 Extra Credit C
-  - Visit hosted site with GUI to play: http://sudoku-dorgana.herokuapp.com/ (this will take a few seconds to initially load)
+  - Visit hosted site with GUI to play: http://sudoku-dorgana.herokuapp.com/ (this will take a few seconds to initially load, tested with Chrome browser)